quinn-semele/EMI_loot/README.md

 Emi Loot is a plugin for [EMI](https://github.com/emilyploszaj/emi) that displays loot drops from chests, mobs, blocks, and more.

-This is a fork of Emi Loot for 1.19.2 that introduces Forge support, wowie!
+This is a fork of Emi Loot that introduces Forge support, wowie!
 (depends on [bad packets](https://github.com/badasintended/badpackets) because networking is hard)

 Credit for loot condition icon art goes to [lxly9](https://github.com/lxly9).
 Thank you!!